trzsz/trzsz.github.io/ssh.md

   # The automatically save path for tsz downloading, the default is empty which poping up a folder dialog.
   DefaultDownloadPath = ~/Downloads

+  # When tssh searches and selects a server, the number of records displayed on each page, the default is 10.
+  PromptPageSize = 10
   ```

 ## Other Features

 - Use `-f` to run in the background, you can also add `--reconnect`, it will automatically reconnect when the background process exits.

 - Use `--dragfile` to enable the drag and drop to upload feature.
-If you want to enable it by default, you can configure it in the `ExConfigPath` configuration file (default is `~/.ssh/password`):
+If you want to enable it by default, you can configure it in `~/.ssh/config` or in the extended configuration `ExConfigPath`:

   ```
   Host *
+    # If configured in ~/.ssh/config, add `#!!` prefix to be compatible with openssh.
     EnableDragFile Yes
   ```

 - Use `-oEnableTrzsz=No` to disable the trzsz feature.
-If you want to disable it by default, you can configure it in the `ExConfigPath` configuration file (default is `~/.ssh/password`):
+If you want to disable it by default, you can configure it in `~/.ssh/config` or in the extended configuration `ExConfigPath`:

   ```
   Host server1
+    # If configured in ~/.ssh/config, add `#!!` prefix to be compatible with openssh.
     EnableTrzsz No
   ```